GehanFonseka/ITP_Project_FashionHub/README.md

 # FashionHub - MERN Stack E-commerce Platform

 FashionHub is an advanced e-commerce platform tailored for fashion-related businesses, offering a comprehensive suite of tools for managing salons, clothing, footwear, accessories, customer support, and more.
 Built using the MERN stack (MongoDB, ExpressJS, ReactJS, NodeJS), FashionHub provides a modern, scalable solution to optimize daily operations and improve user experience.
+The project has been containerized using Docker, with build pipelines configured through Jenkins for streamlined deployment.
+It is hosted on AWS and can be accessed at [FashionHub](http://fashionhub.publicvm.com/)

 ## Team Members
 | No.  | Name with Initials                 | Registration Number |Github Username    |